grig.tree package¶

 - property fit_valid¶

-If imperfect fits are permitted, will return True so long as a solution exists.
-In cases where imperfect fits are not allowed, the fit will only be considered valid if a full rank solution has been determine, or the fit was successful within the provided user or default parameters.
+- Return whether the spline successfully fit the provided kernel. - If imperfect fits are permitted, will return True so long as a solution exists.
+In cases where imperfect fits are not allowed, the fit will only be considered valid if a full rank solution has been determine, or the fit was successful within the provided user or default parameters. - Returns:

 - validbool